 The traditional application of PHES is arbitrage, where low-cost or off-peak electric power is used to run pumps, to pump the water from the lower reservoir to the upper reservoir and the stored water is released to produce electric power during periods of high electrical demand at which time the cost of electric energy is much higher.

 Although the losses of the pumping process make the plant a net consumer of energy overall, the system increases revenue by selling more electricity during periods of peak demand, when electricity prices are highest.
 Pumped storage is the largest-capacity form of grid energy storage now available.

-A more suitable application for this type of energy storage system is where it is used in conjunction with intermittent renewable energy resource such as wind farms to optimize the availability of wind power.
-See the article Grid level Energy Storage for more on large scale energy storage system.
+A more suitable application for this type of energy storage system is when it is used in conjunction with intermittent renewable energy resources such as wind and solar farms to optimize the availability of wind and solar power.
+See the article Grid level Energy Storage for more on large-scale energy storage systems.

 1 thought on “Pumped Hydroelectric Energy Storage Technology”